 The beaches in Korea have official swimming seasons

-In 2017, the official beach season for Naksan Beach was 7 July – 20 August and you may not go into the water outside of these dates.
+During my visit, the official beach season for Naksan Beach was 7 July – 20 August and you may not go into the water outside of these dates.

 How to get from Seoul to Naksan Beach